pypa/pip/docs/html/topics/configuration.md

 ## Configuration Files

-Configuration files can change the default values for command line option.
+Configuration files can change the default values for command line options.
-They are written using a standard INI style configuration files.
+They are written using standard INI style configuration files.

-pip has 3 "levels" of configuration files:
+pip has 4 "levels" of configuration files:

-- `global`: system-wide configuration file, shared across users.
+- `global`: system-wide configuration file, shared across all users.
-- `user`: per-user configuration file.
+- `user`: per-user configuration file, shared across all environments.
+- `base` : per-base environment configuration file, shared across all virtualenvs with the same base. (added in pip `v23`)
 - `site`: per-environment configuration file; i.e. per-virtualenv.

 ### Location